-3 Credits (3 Lecture O Lab O Shop) 3 Hrs./Wk.
-(3 Hrs.
-Lecture) 15 wks.
+3 Credits (3 Lecture O Lab O Shop)

 This course explores the theory, principles, and methods of casework in various social agency settings with attention focused on identifying and assessing situational problems using social and social psychological variables.
 Skill development will emphasize basic methods of case load management, coordinating various components to community social services, and insuring continuity of services to clients.
 Topics covered include: information gathering, record keeping, monitoring treatment plan implementation, referral to other service providers, and the appropriate utilization of a caseworker's time.
 The case management policies of various community agencies will be examined.
 Prerequisite: Successful completion of HUS 112 or instructor permission.